District Attorneys

 The lawyer representing the state in local criminal cases is the district attorney (DA).
 Depending on the state, these attorneys go by other titles such as prosecuting attorney, county attorney, or state's attorney.

 Prosecutors then decide whether to file charges against the accused.
-They decide this based on whether there's probable cause that the person committed a crime and whether there's enough evidence to prove the defendant's guilt beyond a reasonable doubt.
+They base this decision on whether there's probable cause that the person committed a crime.
+They also consider whether there's enough evidence to prove the defendant's guilt beyond a reasonable doubt.

 What Do District Attorneys Do?